-Abstract authors either noted their interest in a Snapshot format when they submitted their abstract, or in an effort to include as many abstracts as possible, the program committee may determine that an abstract would be a better fit for this type of format.
-The program committee will be making this determination in February, 2018 and will follow-up with the appropriate authors.
+Abstract authors either noted their interest in a Snapshot format when they submitted their abstract, or in an effort to include as many abstracts as possible, the program committee may have determined that an abstract would be a better fit for this type of format.

 Training will be provided to session chairs and presenters for these sessions.
 This will be a lot of fun and interesting for both presenters and for attendees.
 Here is a good explanation of the why and how of giving a “TED-Ignite” talk by O’Reilly author Scott Berkun.
 He does a great job of summarizing what can be achieved in five minutes with twenty slides.
 These condensed sessions are listed in the conference program as its own unique track – Salish Sea Snapshots.

 Your session chairs will help with speaker transition – alerting speakers that time is up and moving to the next speaker.
 Depending on the number of speakers in the session, the chair will determine how best to allow questions.
 If there are 9 speakers, questions must wait to the end to ensure full opportunity for speakers to present.

 Tips for an effective 5 minute talk: